markcru/glean-google-sheet-function/README.md

 2. Go to **Extensions > Apps Script**.
 3. Create a new script file (e.g., `getGleanSummary.js`) and paste the contents of `getGleanSummary.js` into it.

-### 2. Set the API Key Property
+### 2. Set the Glean API Key Property
-The script requires an API key to authenticate with the external summarization API.
+The script requires an API key to authenticate with your company's Glean API endpoint.
 Store this key securely using Google Apps Script Properties:

 1. In the Apps Script editor, click on the gear icon (⚙️) in the left sidebar and select **Project properties**.
 2. Go to the **Script properties** tab.